rajatrai16921/PhotoCAT/README.md

 2. opencv-contrib-python

 TO RUN CODE:

 1. Put images in a folder .

+2. Enter the image name in order of left to right in way of concantenation.
+Like:
+    Enter the 1 image: S1.jpeg
+    Enter the 2 image: S2.jpeg

-2. Run stitch.py code.
+3. Run stitch.py code.
   ```sh
   python stitch.py --image <image folder path> --output <output folder path>
   ```
-4. Enter the image name in order of left to right in way of concantenation.
-Like:
-    Enter the 1 image: S1.jpeg
-    Enter the 2 image: S2.jpeg
-5. Then, you will get your panorama image as stitch.jpg in your image dataset folder.
+4. Then, you will get your panorama image as stitch.jpeg in your image dataset folder.

 - Used SIFT to detect feature and then RANSAC, compute Homography and matched points and warp prespective to get final panoramic image.